 With a warm climate throughout the year, Central Vietnam is still great to visit during the winter months too, but skies just might be a bit more grey.
 The rainy season here typically runs from September to December, though it is strongest in October and November when typhoons often blow through.

 The climate in the South remains much more tropical across the year and can be split simply into two seasons.
-November to April is the dry season, whilst May to October is considered the rainy season.
-However, the rains here are far lighter than in the North, often consisting of short sharp showers that pass quickly and leave sunshine in their path.
+November to April is the dry season, whilst May to October is considered the rainy season, but the rains here are far lighter than in the North, often consisting of short sharp showers that pass quickly and leave sunshine in their path.
 This makes it possible (if humid) to visit Ho Chi Minh City and the Mekong Delta during the wet season, as well as the dry.
 The beaches of Mui Ne and Phu Quoc island are also located in this region, making them a great alternative to the central beaches for those looking to travel during the European winter.

 Meet the Vietnam experts